 Head to the annual Ice Magic Festival on Lake Louise, a competition of all-Canadian artists who carve ice into beautiful objects.
 Walk out on the frozen lake in the winter months to experience the ice carvings, including the infamous ice castle (perfect for photos to commemorate your time in Lake Louise).
 It’s something the whole family will love!

 One of the best ways to see Lake Louise is by snowshoeing, and trust us, it’s difficult to find a more magnificent setting to snowshoe.
 Guided snowshoe tours are available, and you can also rent your own snowshoes in Lake Louise village.
 There’s nothing like walking through the forest trails along the lake, taking in the mountain air as you go.

 Where to Eat

 For such a small village, there is an abundance of fantastic Lake Louise restaurants and cafes to eat at.
 Most are open year-round so here are a few of the top spots:

 Head to Whitehorn Bistro for delicious Canadian cuisine… with the best view around!
-Found at the Lake Louise Ski Resort, one of the best things to do is combine a day of activity with a terrific meal at this dining room to follow.
+Found at the Lake Louise Ski Resort, one of the best things to do is combine a day of activity followed up with a terrific meal at this dining room.
 With an extensive menu inspired by the highest quality ingredients that Canada has to offer, expect lots of Alberta beef, Atlantic salmon, and a mouthwatering Game and Artisan Cheese Platter.

 You’ll find Walliser Stube at the Fairmont Chateau Lake Louise, where the atmosphere is almost (almost!) as good as the food.
 As the menu takes influence from Austrian, German, and Swiss cuisine, try their infamous cheese fondue, said to be the best in the world outside of Switzerland.
 Enjoy one of the many signature cocktails or locally-produced beers, and for dessert?
 Why, there’s chocolate fondue, too.
 (Note that you can only eat here if you also have a room at the Chateau.)